5 Essential Elements of Successful Mise en Scène in Film

-The short film (duration 14') the Seed of Iphigenia Kotsonis - see below - with original and inventive decoration presents the Athens of the future where the cultivation of all plants is illegal to unravel the story of a lonely "rebel".
+The short film (duration 14') the Seed of Iphigenia Kotsonis - see trailer - with original and inventive decoration presents the Athens of the future where the cultivation of all plants is illegal to unravel the story of a lonely "rebel".

 If you need further proof of the power and significance of color, then look no further than Guillermo del Toro’s masterwork Pan’s Labyrinth.
 Color helps distinguish between the three worlds in which the film unfolds.

 Specifically, the adult world is blue and cold.
 It rains frequently, deepening the feeling of it being a harsh place.
 Meanwhile, the Faun’s world is bursting with earthy greens, suggesting wilderness and the unpredictability of nature.
 And the world of the Underground Realm is all light reds and golds, by turns a place of bloodshed and refuge.